 The criminal justice system in New Mexico is responsible for protecting its citizens.
 Even those who have been charged with a crime and who may be serving time in a jail or prison.
 The physical safety and civil rights of each citizen must be upheld in every interaction with the law regardless of what a person has done.

-At Collins & Collins, PC, we fight relentlessly to make sure the justice system of New Mexico fulfills the written promises it has made to its citizens.
+At Collins & Collins, PC, we fight relentlessly to make sure the justice system of New Mexico fulfills its duties to its citizens.

 §1983 and Title VII of the Civil Rights Act

 Civil rights law is critically important to the protection of the rights and freedoms of individuals.
 Title VII governs the conduct of employers while §1983 governs the conduct of jails, prisons and police along with all the private contractors along the way.
 Title VII and §1983 are remarkably intertwined for good and for bad.